jayden-chan/website/README.md

 # website

 My personal website.
-Pure HTML/CSS with a little bit of automation from Deno.
+Pure HTML/CSS with a little bit of automation from Bun.
 Zero JavaScript.

 ### Build